Originally posted 2006-08-05 06:55:21. Republished by Blog Post Promoter

 Finally, change the slant of the stitch.
 To preserve the solid line, even if it’s thin, change the slant so that the line stays solid.

-Tons of fun and it accomplished what I wanted.
+This piece was tons of fun and it accomplished what I wanted.
+Many years later, it’s still one of my all-time favorites.